tin6150/taxonomy_reporter/README.md

-# taxonomy_reporter
+# taxonomy reporter
+A metagenomics taxonomy reporting tool.

-For now only sample outputs available.
+For now, only sample outputs available.
 - See the docs/ folder for screenshots.
 - https://tin6150.github.io/taxonomy_reporter/taxorpt_sample_output.html  for interactive jQuery html output example